 these troubling aspects concerning the operation of artists and art institutions, cultural labour and labourers, within the framework of late capitalism conjoined with the war on terror and humanitarian politics, underlie a growing sense of urgency to start a transgenerational, trans-border conversation about the viability to continue operating within the established discursive frameworks and institutional structures.

-marie muracciole has commissioned researcher dima hamadeh to curate this series of panels. this one is marked as the first and presents a number of case studies where institutions, varying in size, outreach and practice, have been created by the artist communities, art practitioners and initiators, choosing routes to transform in response to current challenges.
+this first session aims at presenting a number of case studies where institutions, varying in size, outreach and practice, that have been created by the artist communities, art practitioners and initiators, choosing routes to transform in response to current challenges.

 pooja sood is an independent curator and art management consultant, the director of khoj international artists’ association, an autonomous, artists’ led registered society aimed at promoting intercultural understanding through experimentation and exchange.

 mats stjernstedt currently serving as artistic director at malmo kunsthall. he was previously the artistic director of kunstnernes hus, oslo, norway from 2010 to 2016. and was the head of index – the swedish contemporary art foundation.

 lamia joreige is a visual artist and filmmaker who lives and works in beirut. she uses archival documents and fictitious elements to reflect on the relation between individual stories and collective history. she explores the possibilities of representation of the lebanese wars and their aftermath, and beirut, a city at the center of her imagery.